Electro Scan & Innovyze Partner to Deploy Game Changing End-to-End Condition Assessment & Rehabilitation QA/QC Solution

 A key advantage of the combined solution is the accuracy & repeatability of locating defects with the ability to assign defect flows in gallons per minute or liters per second in full-length sewer & water mains and at an individual customer's lateral connection, coupled with the industry's most user-friendly decision matrix.

-The solution can easily and precisely assesses, locate, and display defects, including pinholes, found in post-rehabilitation Cured-In-Place Pipe (CIPP) within minutes of curing.
+In addition to significantly improving rehabilitation selection and prioritization, especially when using the Innovyze IAP Decision Matrix, Electro Scan’s ability to deliver post-rehabilitation testing for each individual constructed pipe while crews are still in the field, and before pay applications are approved, provides unprecedented quality control and asset stewardship to ensure pipes are delivered watertight.

-In addition to significantly improving rehabilitation selection and prioritization, especially when using the Innovyze IAP Decision Matrix, Electro Scan’s ability to deliver post-rehabilitation testing for each individual construction pipes while crews are still in the field, and before pay applications are approved, provides unprecedented quality control and asset stewardship to ensure pipes are delivered watertight.
+The solution can easily & precisely assess, locate, and graphically display defects, including liner pinholes, found in post-rehabilitated Cured-In-Place Pipe (CIPP) within minutes of after curing.

 “Our partnership with Electro Scan represents the beginning of using the Innovyze platform with best-in-class machine-intelligent technology to improve operational performance and CAPEX delivery," stated Erick Heath, Vice President, Global Partnerships, Innovyze, Inc.